TosbackCgusBridge-Bot/CGUs-versions/Eddiebauer/Privacy Policy.md

 1. Simply click the Unsubscribe link provided at the bottom of
     every email you receive.
-2. Send us an email at CustomerCare@csc.eddiebauer.com
+2. Send us an email via our Contact Us form.

 Eddie Bauer Friends Email

 1. Simply click the Unsubscribe link provided at the bottom of
     every Friends email you receive.
-2. Send us an email at CustomerCare@csc.eddiebauer.com
+2. Send us an email via our Contact Us form.

 EDDIE BAUER MAIL AND TELEMARKETING PREFERENCES